null

 The culprit of this annoyance when one person lives above another person is impact noise, often footsteps.
 Impact noise is why you feel like you always hear noisy upstairs neighbors.
 Impact noise is not a simple thing to eliminate, but you can do it.
 You just need to be able to do construction on your ceiling/floor and have the right soundproofing materials.

+We've packed a lot of what we've done to help soundproof in multi-families into this article.
 Keep reading to learn how to soundproof a condo or house by reducing noise from upstairs neighbors and get that peace of mind you’ve been dreaming about since they started raising elephants on the floor above you.

 Ahh… people.
 Can’t live with ‘em and can’t live without ‘em.
 Living next to others can be a blessing, but if you’ve found this article you know it also can be a curse.
 One of the most commonly reported issues from anyone in a multi-family dwelling, whether it’s an apartment, condo, or duplex is upstairs noise.
 We've gotten plenty of complaints from people that say, "I can hear every step my upstairs neighbor takes.
 How can I fix it?"